 V. K. Narasimhan with Robert Priddy, 1998

 The issue of V.K.
-Narasimhan (d.
-2000) has been revealing.
-This Indian devotee remained loyal to Sathya Sai Baba until his death, though he was known to express cynical reflections, a tendency some have attributed to his earlier career as a noted journalist.
-The American pro-Sai activist Gerald Joe Moreno treated the reports of British ex-devotee Robert Priddy about Narasimhan as mere hearsay and contrivance.
+Narasimhan (d.2000) is revealing.
+This Indian devotee remained loyal to Sathya Sai Baba until his death.
+However, he was known to express cynical reflections, a tendency some have attributed to his earlier career as a noted journalist.
+The American apologist Gerald Joe Moreno treated the reports of British ex-devotee Robert Priddy, about Narasimhan, as mere hearsay and contrivance.
 Priddy has decisively proven that accusation wrong in the documentation appearing on his website.
 The Priddy notebooks detail his significant contact with Narasimhan to a very convincing degree.
 Those notebooks describe his nine visits to the ashram of Sathya Sai Baba during the years 1984-98, when Priddy was a devotee.
 Priddy found Narasimhan both likeable and forthright, and the two would spend hours in conversation.

-It is evident that Narasimhan found great difficulty in accepting the explanations given by Sathya Sai Baba about the disconcerting bedroom murders of 1993, an event which caused a shockwave in the international movement comprised by the sect.
+Narasimhan evidently found great difficulty in accepting the explanations given by Sathya Sai Baba about the disconcerting bedroom murders of 1993, an event which caused a shockwave in the international movement.
 This dire episode evidenced that things could go seriously wrong in the guru’s periphery.
 Four young intruders were shot dead in the private quarters of the guru.
 Tangible and premature deaths at the ashram were not the best fuel for “Love All Serve All” enthusiasms.
-It was alleged at this period that the police had been blackmailed to carry out the shootings.
-In 1996, Narasimhan admitted with some emphasis that the answers of Sathya Sai to his questions about the disconcerting murders “were not convincing, not convincing.”
+An allegation was made that the police had been blackmailed to carry out the shootings.
+In 1996, Narasimhan admitted, with some emphasis, that the answers of Sathya Sai to his questions about the disconcerting murders “were not convincing, not convincing.”
 See Priddy, “The Unresolved, Covered-Up 1993 Murders” at Murder Review.

-Yet the bedroom murders were far from being the only topic about which Narasimhan expressed reservations.
+The bedroom murders were far from being the only topic about which Narasimhan expressed reservations.
 The ex-journalist claimed that inconsistencies could be found in the teachings of his guru.
-He even argued with Sathya Sai about Advaita Vedanta, himself believing that this favoured doctrine had ruined India with an assertion of the unreality of the physical world.
+He even argued with Sathya Sai about Advaita Vedanta, himself believing that this favoured doctrine had ruined India with the doctrine of maya, meaning an assertion of the unreality of the physical world.
 See Narasimhan contradicts Sathya Sai Baba.

 Narasimhan disclosed his compromised situation at the Puttaparthi ashram, which involved “having to make unprofessional edits of Sai’s erroneous statements and also under pressure tell untruths about the Central Trust so as to save face for (Sathya) Sai Baba.”
 Narasimhan complained about “numerous embezzlements” by members of the prestigious Sathya Sai Central Trust.
 This was part of the economic malaise at the ashram that features in a number of dissident reports.

 Being unable to print his own real views any longer, the ex-journalist unburdened himself in private conversations.
-Yet at the same time “he was unable to constrain himself from critical comments in public (though never in written form).”
+At the same time, “he was unable to constrain himself from critical comments in public (though never in written form).”
 The information is given that “despite his frequent public praise of (Sathya) Sai Baba, Narasimhan did not believe in all of Sai Baba’s claims about himself, particularly about omniscience, omnipotence and being the avatar.”
 All these quotes come from Narasimhan's Revelations to Robert Priddy.

-The conscience of Narasimhan was stirred in such disclosures to Priddy as “he was worried that he would fall into disrepute because of the editing he had done,” which involved reformatting discourses of the guru in the monthly journal to eliminate “self-contradictions and faux-pas.”
+The conscience of Narasimhan was stirred in disclosures to Priddy.
+“He was worried that he would fall into disrepute because of the editing he had done,” which involved reformatting discourses of the guru in the monthly journal to eliminate “self-contradictions and faux-pas.”
 These quotes come from the Priddy item Famous Editor.
-The sanitised official versions of the guru’s discourses in Sanathana Sarathi gained the repute of being “heavily reduced translations,” and discrepancies showed up in the complete and unexpurgated versions appearing on a partisan website that was subject to forced closure by the ashram authorities.
+The sanitised official versions of the guru’s discourses, published in Sanathana Sarathi, gained the repute of being “heavily reduced translations.”
+Discrepancies showed in the complete and unexpurgated versions, appearing on a partisan website that was subject to forced closure by the ashram authorities.

 The ex-journalist described himself as being “a rather non-religious and even cynical person.”
 He often remarked that he did not understand why Sathya Sai Baba was so nice to him.
-Priddy gives the reason that Narasimhan was an asset to the social credibility of the guru because of the former’s “huge journalistic prestige,” his social ideals, and his reputation for honesty.
+Priddy supplies the reason: Narasimhan was an asset to the social credibility of the guru because of the former’s “huge journalistic prestige,” his social ideals, and his reputation for honesty.
 Go to Faith-Shaking Events.

-The report of the compromised ex-journalist V. K. Narasimhan gains additional significance because the attendant disclosures were a major factor in causing Robert Priddy to move aside from his devotee identity to that of a dissident.
+The testimonies of the compromised ex-journalist, V. K. Narasimhan, gain additional significance because the attendant disclosures were a major factor in causing Robert Priddy to transit from his devotee identity to that of a dissident.

-The typical vehemence of Moreno on this subject insisted that an article written by Narasimhan for Sanathana Sarathi in 1999 (shortly before his death) was the appropriate gauge for the ex-journalist.
+The typical vehemence of Moreno, on this subject, insisted that an article written by Narasimhan for Sanathana Sarathi in 1999 (shortly before his death) was the appropriate gauge for the ex-journalist.
 Narasimhan here glowingly referred to the guru as Bhagavan (“God”) and Avatar (divine incarnation).
-Moreno here stated (on his primary website) that the Priddy version amounted to “subjective and non-verifiable hearsay,” and that the Narasimhan eulogy did “wholly refute” the dissident version.
-Furthermore, Moreno’s article about Narasimhan (on his primary website saisathyasai.com) was here considered to be very important for elucidation of the subject, and evidently far in advance of anything in the Priddy version.
-Yet more, we are told that Moreno’s vishwarupa.com webpage on Priddy “provides concise and damning (sic) information about him that proves he is not credible.”
+Moreno here stated (on his primary website) that the Priddy version amounted to “subjective and non-verifiable hearsay,” and that the Narasimhan eulogy did “wholly refute” (meaning contradict) the dissident version.
+Furthermore, Moreno considered that his article about Narasimhan (at saisathyasai.com) was very important for elucidation of the subject, and far in advance of the Priddy version.
+Moreno stated that his critique of Priddy “provides concise and damning (sic) information about him that proves he is not credible.”

-My own very brief reference to Narasimhan was construed by the vituperative American sectarian in terms of “bias and fanatic viewpoints” (note the plural).
+My own very brief reference to Narasimhan was construed by the vituperative cyberstalker in terms of “bias and fanatic viewpoints” (note the plural).
 Who else but damning sectarians can lay claim to any objectivity?
 My brief remark in favour of the Priddy version was castigated in terms of undermining my “self-professed integrity.”
 I never mentioned the word integrity.
 Who else but damning sectarian polemicists can lay claim to such virtually unachievable goals?
 The sinful reference of the “fanatic” viewpoint(s) can be quoted here, informing that Narasimhan is “known to have entertained extensive doubts, his habitual cynicism tempered by his dependence upon ashram amenities.”
 That remark was located in the original July 2007 Update to the Sathya Sai Baba and Wikipedia webpage [later Wikipedia Issues] on the CI website.
-The Moreno denial can be found in Kevin Shepherd And The Case Of V. K. Narasimhan at saisathyasai.com.
+The Moreno denial was expressed in Kevin Shepherd And The Case Of V. K. Narasimhan.

 23.10 The Allegations of Sexual Abuse

-Sexual abuse is strenuously denied by spokesmen of the sect, but is strongly asserted by ex-devotees.
+Sexual abuse is strenuously denied by devotee spokesmen, but strongly asserted by ex-devotees.
 The extent of alleged abuse is striking, and indeed has gained close attention from many readers.
 A detailed version is available in World-Wide Exposure of Reported Sexual Abuses.
 See also Sex Abuse Testimony Index.

 l to r: Timothy Conway, Michael Goldstein

 A relevant report comes from Dr. Timothy Conway (an American ex-devotee, not a medic but a scholar of Indian religion).
-In My Concerns About Sathya Sai Baba, Conway says “we do have first-hand, informally sworn testimonies (if not formally sworn and notarized affidavits) from numerous individuals who have openly reported that, when they were younger (ages vary from mid-teens to early twenties), Sathya Sai made ostensibly or blatantly sexual contact with them, contact that includes a range of behaviour from the suggestive to the explicit.”
-Furthermore, “it is estimated that many hundreds or thousands of male youth have experienced” the widely known “oiling” ritual favoured by the guru and which applies to the lower abdomen and related areas of the body.
+In My Concerns About Sathya Sai Baba, Conway says: “We do have first-hand, informally sworn testimonies (if not formally sworn and notarized affidavits) from numerous individuals who have openly reported that, when they were younger (ages vary from mid-teens to early twenties), Sathya Sai made ostensibly or blatantly sexual contact with them, contact that includes a range of behaviour from the suggestive to the explicit.”
+Furthermore, “it is estimated that many hundreds or thousands of male youth have experienced” the widely known “oiling” ritual favoured by the guru, a procedure applying to the lower abdomen and related areas of the body.
 That ritual could be the preliminary to more intimate advances.